Hedgehog Lab

-hedgehog lab is just another tech consultancy headquartered in Newcastle upon Tyne, with additional offices in York and Bulgaria.
+hedgehog lab is a B-Corp certified digital product consultancy headquartered in Newcastle upon Tyne, with additional hubs in London, Leeds, Edinburgh and Bulgaria.

 hedgehog lab employs more than 120 people, concentrates on building mobile apps, web apps as well as product strategy, digital transformation, user research, user interface design, data engineering, cloud and devops services.
-The company has recently secured a £6.3m investment from growth capital investor, BGF.
+The company had secured a £6.3m investment from growth capital investor, BGF.
 As part of the deal, the company announced the acquisition of York-based digital product consultancy, Netsells, in a move that will support the company's growth plans.

 hedgehog lab takes its name from Jim Collins’ book Good to Great, which features the ‘hedgehog concept’ of cultivating ‘piercing clarity’ in the pursuit of being great at one thing to achieve long-term results.